XamarinUniversity/build2018-labs/lab2/README.md

 ### Examine the IAsyncMessageRepository interface

-1. Our message repository is currently local and defined by the interface `IAsyncMessageRepository`.
+1. The message repository is currently local and defined by the interface `IAsyncMessageRepository`.
 Locate that source file in the **MyCircle** shared-code project and open it.

 2. The interface looks like this.
 Notice that all the methods are asynchronous and return `Task`s.
-Since we are going to be talking to a network-based DB in the cloud, this sort of interface makes perfect sense.
+Since the app is going to be talking to a network-based DB in the cloud, this sort of interface makes perfect sense.

 ```csharp
 public interface IAsyncMessageRepository